backmeup-app/backmeup/README.md

 So I made the decision to use file storage to enable the quick fetching of information and generally speed up operations.
 Despite this, I still wanted to have the security of having the application's data stored in an external database.
 So I decided to build BackMeUp, with which I can set the bots up to automatically back their data at periodic intervals.

-The backend of this application is written in Typescript with Nest JS and can be found here [here](https://github.com/olamileke/backmeup-be "here").
+The backend of this application is written in Typescript with Nest JS and can be found [here](https://github.com/backmeup-app/zilch "here").